danpla/fontlink/README.md

 font list of selected set on the right.
 Each list has toolbar to manipulate it's items.

-Sets can be renamed by double click and reordered by mouse drag with Shift pressed.
+Sets can be renamed by double click and reordered by dragging with Shift pressed.
 Toggling checkbox will change state of all fonts in the set.

 Besides using toolbar button, fonts can be added by drag-and-drop.
 You can drop